-Josh Niznik, PharmD, PhD, Assistant Professor, Division of Geriatric Medicine and Division of Pharmaceutical Outcomes and Policy, Eshelman School of Pharmacy, is a geriatric health services researcher with clinical training in the pharmaceutical sciences.
-His research interests are focused on evaluating the quality of medications in older adults to improve the safety of medication use in this population.
+Josh Niznik, PharmD, PhD, Assistant Professor, Division of Geriatric Medicine and Division of Pharmaceutical Outcomes and Policy at the Eshelman School of Pharmacy, is a geriatric health services researcher with clinical training in the pharmaceutical sciences.
+His research is focused on evaluating the quality of medications in older adults to improve the safety of medication use in this population.

 Do you think that older adults have high rates of medication burden?

 Of course – and to the point where it’s very problematic.
 More than half of older adults are exposed to polypharmacy and the unfortunate thing is that those people are more susceptible to side effects and they’re more vulnerable to drug-drug interactions.
-Medication overload has been called ‘America’s other drug problem’ in a report by the Lown Institute.
+In a report by the Lown Institute, medication overload has been called ‘America’s other drug problem.’

 There are many opportunities to re-evaluate the appropriateness of a lot of medications particularly in the work that I do with deprescribing.
 We could do a much better job talking with patients and families about things like time until benefits and how long benefits actually persist for.
 When we think about the scale of harms and benefits, at what point are we not doing what we set out to do, which is to prevent complications from disease rather than causing unintended consequences of medication exposure…?